VIN-y/MissChanger/STL_Config_Instructions/README.md

   * Fixed the bug where the gcode_z_offset not correctly clear out after tool-change.

+  * Revamped `CALIBRATE_OFFSETS` routine:

-  * Add a `PROBE` step before starting the `_CALIBRATE_NPO` and `_CALIBRATE_OFFSETS`.
+    * To check for proper probe placement before starting the session.

+    * Add an option to run the routine with or without absolute z calibration.
+For over sensitive probes.

   * Fix the bug where the QGL failure is not detected in `PRINT_START`.

   * Fix compatibility issue with PrusaSlicer 2.9.0, where the XY coordinate of the wipe tower is no longer get emitted.

   * Fix the bug with part cooling fan speed being stuck at random values midway through the print.

-* Introducing the Lubedballs probe, as an alternative to the Nudge probe.
-It is intended as an easier system to build.
-Nevertheless, long term testing is needed.

-  *